 A discrete tone which occurs together with broadband noise is partially masked by that part of the noise contained in a relatively narrow frequency band, called the critical band, that is centred at the frequency of the tone.
 Noise at frequencies outside the critical band does not contribute significantly to the masking effect.
-The width of a critical band is a function of frequency (D.6).
+The width of a critical band is a function of frequency (see D.6).
 In general, a tone is just audible when the sound pressure level of the tone is about 4 dB below the sound pressure level of the masking noise contained in the critical band centred around the tone.
 This is the threshold of audibility.
-For the purposes of this annex, a discrete tone is defined as being prominent when using the tone-to-noise ratio method if the sound pressure level of the tone exceeds the sound pressure level of the masking noise in the critical band by 8 dB for tones above 1000 Hz and by a higher amount at lower frequencies.
-This corresponds, in general, to a tone being prominent when it is more than 12 dB above the threshold of audibility.
-When using the prominence ratio method a tone is classified as prominent if the difference between the level of the critical band centred on the tone and the level in the average of the adjacent critical bands is equal to or greater than 9 dB for tones above 1000 Hz and by a higher amount at lower frequencies.
-Reference [9] provides the basis for these values.
+For the purposes of this annex, a discrete tone is defined as being prominent if the sound pressure level of the tone exceeds the sound pressure level of the masking noise in the critical band by 6 dB.
+This corresponds, in general, to a tone being prominent when it is more than 10 dB above the threshold of audibility.

-Declaration of product emissions in accordance with this Standard offers the option of stating whether or not there are prominent discrete tones in the emissions of a product, as determined by this Standard.
-This annex defines the only methods for identifying prominent discrete tones that are acceptable for declaration in accordance with this Standard.
+Declaration of product emissions in accordance with ECMA-109 offers the option of stating whether or not there are prominent discrete tones in the emissions of a product, as determined by this Standard.
+This annex defines the only method for identifying prominent discrete tones that is acceptable as part of this Standard or for declaration in accordance with ECMA-109.